rufataliy/simple-tables-react/README.md

 }
 ```

-> Note that sticky header might not work in some browser liek IE.
+> Note that sticky header might not work in some browsers like IE.

 You can override styles by adding `.srt` selector before the current selector.
 For example: